ISISComputingGroup/ibex_developers_manual/BlockServer-Configuration-Rules.md

 * Blocks do not know which group they are in
 * Blocks can only belong to one group
 * Blocks know which component they are in with null (None in Python) meaning they are not in a component
-* If a block appears more than once in a configuration the subsequent occurances are ignored (raise warning)
+* If a block appears more than once in a configuration the subsequent occurrences are ignored (raise warning)
 * If a block is duplicated in a component then the component instance is ignored (raise warning)
 * If a block appears in multiple component the first one read is used, the rest are ignored (raise warning)